New Year, New Website!

 Blogging has many benefits for practice growth.
-There are three that can change the game, so to speak.
+There are four that can change the game.
+Blogging …

-Blogging provides search engines with new and useful information, enabling you to rank in your area of expertise.
+- provides search engines with new and valuable information, enabling your website to rank.
 This helps you “get found” organically and free of charge.
 It brings more eyeballs to your site, which, in turn, can increase client numbers.

-It develops the perception that you are a leader in your field, supercharging your appeal.
+- develops the perception that you are a leader in your field, supercharging your appeal.
 This attracts clientele and gets tongues wagging.
-It switches you from commodity to expert, which lowers — even eliminates — price from a client’s decision-making equation.
+It switches you from commodity to expert, lowering or eliminating price from a client’s decision-making equation.
 It magnetizes your attraction because people want to consult with the best.

-Blogging importantly allows people to learn from your expertise; to benefit from your advice.
-This promotes and nurtures a relationship and trust before a client ever sets foot in your practice — in real life or virtually.
-This boosts bookings and can smooth new client interaction.
-Blogging also engages current clients and increases re-bookings.
-The benefits are enormous.
+- allows people to learn from your expertise and benefit from your advice.
+What an excellent way to nurture a relationship before a client ever sets foot in your practice — in real life or virtually.
+This boosts bookings and can smooth new client interactions.

-Plus, when you write an awesome blog, you can speak to many.
+Plus, you can speak to many when you write an awesome blog.
 24/7/365.
 Blogging is more efficient than speaking one-to-one.
-Great content also increases share-ability, meaning you can reach unexpected people through unanticipated channels.
+Great content also increases shareability.
+Shares mean you can reach unexpected people through unanticipated channels.